One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 If you need help choosing an international health insurance plan, you can use a brokerage company such as International Citizens Insurance.
 They specialize in health insurance for expats.

-However, if you plan to travel regularly and move out of Mexico in the future, your best bet is to get international insurance.
+If you plan to travel regularly and move out of Mexico in the future, your best bet is to get international insurance.

 If you do not have immediate plans to move out of Mexico, you can check out private health insurance provided by local health insurance companies.